Skip to content

 If obvious catch-up spending is coming, it should affect what the practice is worth to you today.

-A practice is not worth the asking price plus obvious catch-up investment.
-That future spending should compress today’s value.
+A dental practice is not worth the asking price plus substantial deferred investment.
+That future spending should already be reflected in the buyer’s current valuation.

-This includes aging chairs, outdated sensors or pano equipment, compressor or vacuum issues, software migration needs, dated appearance of flooring, cabinetry, and signage, sterilization upgrades, and leasehold issues that affect patient experience or staff morale.
+This may include aging chairs, outdated sensors or pano equipment, compressor or vacuum issues, software migration needs, dated appearance of flooring, cabinetry, and signage, sterilization upgrades, and leasehold issues that affect patient experience or staff morale.

 If you know you are going to spend heavily just to get the practice to baseline, that is not a side note.
 It is part of the deal economics.